oroinc/documentation/user/concept-guides/catalog-promotions/search/index.rst

 .. image:: /user/img/concept-guides/search/global-search-boost.png
    :alt: Global search boost in action

-* :ref:`Search Autocomplete <configuration--guide--commerce--configuration--product-search>` - The intuitive feature generates predictions based on searches that you start to type.
+* :ref:`Search Autocomplete <configuration--guide--commerce--configuration--product-search>` - The intuitive feature is available as of OroCommerce v5.1.7.
+It generates predictions based on searches that you start to type.
 It shows up-to-date product information, such as SKU, name, price, and inventory status.
 You can set the number of products to be displayed in the storefront search result dropdown on the global, :ref:`organization <sys--users--organization--commerce--products--search>`, and :ref:`website <sys--websites--commerce--products--search>` levels.

 .. image:: /user/img/concept-guides/search/storefront-autocomplete.png
    :alt: Search autocomplete illustration